Proportionality and the Limits of Welfarism: Price Systems

 \subsection{Definition and properties}

 Assume that each voter has a budget of one dollar, and that she can use this money to pay for candidates that she approves of.
-A \myemph{price system} is a pair $\textsf{ps} = (p, \{p_i\}_{i \in [n]})$, where $p > 0$ is a \myemph{price}, and for each voter $i \in [n]$, there is a \myemph{payment function} $p_i\colon C \to [0, 1]$ such that \begin{enumerate} \item If $p_i(c) > 0$, then $c \in A_i$ (a voter can only pay for candidates she approves of), and \item $\sum_{c \in \mathbb N} p_i(c) \leq 1$ (a voter can spend at most one dollar) \text{.} \end{enumerate} We say that a price system $\textsf{ps} = (p, \{p_i\}_{i \in [n]})$ supports a committee $W$ if the following hold: \begin{enumerate} \item For each elected candidate $c \in W$, the sum of the payments to this candidate equals the price: $\sum_{i \in [n]}p_i(c) = p$. \item No candidate outside of the committee $c \notin W$ gets any payment: $\sum_{i \in [n]}p_i(c) = 0$. \item There exists no unelected candidate $c \notin W$ whose supporters, in total, have a remaining unspent budget of more than $p$:\footnote{A strict inequality would be desirable here, but the indivisibilities of the committee setting allow us to only require a weak inequality.}
+A \myemph{price system} is a pair $\textsf{ps} = (p, \{p_i\}_{i \in [n]})$, where $p > 0$ is a \myemph{price}, and for each voter $i \in [n]$, there is a \myemph{payment function} $p_i\colon C \to [0, 1]$ such that \begin{enumerate} \item If $p_i(c) > 0$, then $c \in A_i$ (a voter can only pay for candidates she approves of), and \item $\sum_{c \in \mathbb N} p_i(c) \leq 1$ (a voter can spend at most one dollar) \text{.} \end{enumerate} We say that a price system $\textsf{ps} = (p, \{p_i\}_{i \in [n]})$ supports a committee $W$ if the following hold: \begin{enumerate} \item For each elected candidate $c \in W$, the sum of the payments to this candidate equals the price: $\sum_{i \in [n]}p_i(c) = p$. \item No candidate outside of the committee $c \notin W$ gets any payment: $\sum_{i \in [n]}p_i(c) = 0$. \item There exists no unelected candidate $c \notin W$ whose supporters, in total, have a remaining unspent budget of more than $p$:\footnote{A strict inequality would seem intuitive here, but we need weak inequality to ensure existence on symmetric instances.
+Consider an instance with two voters, where $v_1$ approves only $c_1$ and $v_2$ only approves $c_2$.
+If $k = 1$, no committee is priceable when we require strict inequality.}

 \end{enumerate} We say that a committee $W$ is \myemph{priceable} if there exists a price system $\textsf{ps} = (p, \{p_i\}_{i \in [n]})$ that supports it.
 Note that if $W$ is supported by a price system with price $p$, then $p \le n/|W|$, since the total spending by voters is $p\cdot |W|$ which is at most the total budget $n$.
+Note that the definition of priceability does not refer to a target committee size $k$.

-We first show that every priceable committee satisfies \emph{proportional justified representation} (PJR), an axiom introduced by \citet{pjr17}.
+We first show that every priceable committee $W$ satisfies \emph{proportional justified representation} (PJR), for committee size $k = |W|$, an axiom introduced by \citet{pjr17}.\footnote{For a target committee size $k$, \Cref{prop:price-implies-pjr} shows that priceable committees $W$ with $|W| = k$ satisfy PJR for the quota $n/k$.
+There may be priceable committees $W$ with $|W| < k$ which do not satisfy PJR for the quota $n/k$.}

 \begin{proposition} Suppose that $W$ is a priceable committee.
 Then $W$ provides proportional justified representation: For every group $S \subseteq N$ of voters such that $|\bigcap_{i\in S} A_i| \ge \ell$ and such that $|S| \ge \ell \cdot n/|W|$, the committee $W$ contains at least $\ell$ candidates from $\bigcup_{i \in S} A_i$. \end{proposition} \begin{proof} Suppose $W$ is supported by the price system $\textsf{ps} = (p, (p_i)_{i \in N})$, and assume for a contradiction that $|W \cap \bigcup_{i \in S} A_i| < \ell$.
 Because voters only spend their money on approved candidates, the members of $S$ have together paid the price $p$ for at most $\ell - 1$ candidates, so $\sum_{i\in S} \sum_{c \in C} p_i(c) \le (\ell - 1)\cdot p$.
 Thus, the total amount of unspent budget held by members of $S$ is